rdeepak2002/reddit-place-script-2022/README.md

 The config values are as follows:
 - Deactivates or activates tor.
+- Sets the ip/hostname of the tor proxy to use
 - Sets the httptunnel port that should be used.
 - Sets the tor control port.
 - Sets the password (leave it as "Passwort" if you want to use the default binaries.